Presentations of the Roger-Yang generalized skein algebra: The Roger-Yang generalized skein algebra

 \begin{proof} By \cite[Lemma 3.4]{MoonWong19}, after a certain localization, $\CC \otimes_{\ZZ}\cC(\Sigma_{g, n})$ is isomorphic to $\CC [\lambda_{i}^{\pm}]$, where $\lambda_{i}$ is a variable for each edge $x_{i}$ in $T$.
 The localization does not affect the field of fractions, so $Q(\CC \otimes_{\ZZ} \cC(\Sigma_{g, n})) \cong Q(\CC[\lambda_{i}^{\pm}]) \cong \CC(\lambda_{i})$.
 The remaining statements are immediate from an Euler characteristic calculation. \end{proof}

 Finally, we state the following module theoretic result.

-\begin{definition} A \emph{reduced} curve is a curve class without any self-crossing (both on the interior and at a puncture) on the planar diagram that is not a trivial loop or punctured loop.
+\begin{definition} A \emph{reduced} curve is a curve class without any self-crossing (both on the interior and at a puncture) on the planar diagram that is neither a trivial loop nor a punctured loop.
 A multicurve is \emph{reduced} if it is a finite union of reduced curves without any crossings.
 For a notational convention, we will regard the empty set as a reduced multicurve. \end{definition}

-\begin{proposition} Fix a surface $\Sigma = \overline{\Sigma} \setminus V$ with $|V| = n$.
+\begin{proposition} Fix a surface $\Sigma = (\overline{\Sigma}, V)$ with $|V| = n$.
 The algebra $\cA_{q}(\Sigma)$ (resp. $\cC(\Sigma)$) is a free $R_{q, n}$-module (resp. $R_{n}$-module) with a basis consisting of reduced multicurves, with one exception when $\Sigma = \Sigma_{0, 1}$ (see Remark \ref{rem:smalln}). \end{proposition}

-The classical case is obtained in the proof of \cite[Theorem 2.4]{RogerYang14}, and the quantum case is obtained by a coordinate ring extension.
+\begin{proof} The classical case is in the proof of \cite[Theorem 2.4]{RogerYang14}.
+The quantum case is obtained from the fact that $\cA_{q}(\Sigma)$ is embedded into a topologically free algebra (\cite[Theorem 2.4]{RogerYang14}) which does not have any relation among basis vectors. \end{proof}